New & Updated COVID-19 Grant Schemes from local Councils

 Currently offering funding support to 3 x local Good Morning Programmes (Antrim, Crumlin and Newtownabbey) and funding support to 45 local community groups.
 Enabling effective distribution of food parcels to vulnerable people and supporting local volunteering efforts.

 A free weekly Food Distribution Service has been launched for vulnerable residents with Council officers redeployed to form a Covid-19 Community Support Team.
 A directory of services is also available including community and voluntary support networks, pharmacies and their operating practices as well as local businesses that offer food delivery services.
 Two additional telephone support teams also now maintain contact with vulnerable people who are socially isolating and need comfort, and provide help and advice to the public, community and voluntary organisations, as well as referrals from Advice NI.

 A freephone COVID-19 Belfast Community Helpline has been set up to provide advice and both practical and emotional support for Belfast City Council residents.
 Food parcels are also being distributed and support is being given with deliveries of prescriptions and signposting to other local services as required.
-NB As at 24/04/20 the situation was still that no new referrals for food parcels could be taken due to funding constraints.
+NB As at 01/07/20 the situation with regard to food parcels was still as below -

 The Council are using Advice NI’s Helpline to tailor local support packages for vulnerable people to be delivered by the community and voluntary sector, including Emergency Food Boxes, access to medicine and social support.
 A Community Resilience Programme of £280,000 provided by Council , along with £16,000 from Derry and Strabane PCSP is supporting the community and voluntary sector effort, with .£50,000 also having been made available in individual small grants.
 Eight Local Community Planning Areas have developed Community Resilience Plans to protect those most in need.